blogmywiki/smolBASIC/README.md

 Its sheer simplicty also allows students to access some of the clarity of thought that comes with learning assembly language or machine code, but without having to learn hexadecimal, binary or memorise op codes.

-As a first text-based langauge, it aims to be as simple as possible, so it avoids punctuation like quotation marks around strings or brackets that students find hard to type.
+As a first text-based language, it aims to be as simple as possible, so it avoids punctuation like quotation marks around strings or brackets that students find hard to type.

 Programs have no line numbers when entered, but lines do have numbers when listed (mainly to allow 'goto' statements to work).